Yutman/react-projects/README.md

 Below are react projects based on the hooks I've learned and here I effectively apply them.

 ## useState
+# The useState hook in React allows you to add state to function components.
+To use it, import useState from React and call it inside your component.
+It returns an array with two elements: the current state value and a function that updates it.
+You can use useState anywhere within a function component but not inside loops, conditions, or nested functions.
+Initialize it with a default value.
+It's crucial for managing data that changes over time within your component.

 1. Birthday Reminder

 ## useEffect and Conditional Rendering
+# The useEffect hook in React is used for side effects in function components.
+It can replace lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount in class components.
+You use it by calling useEffect() and passing a function where you place your side effect logic.
+The second argument is a dependency array; useEffect runs after every render by default, but with this array, you can control when it runs based on changes to specific values.
+It's used for data fetching, subscriptions, or manually changing the DOM.

 2. Tours
 3. Reviews
 4. Questions